|

 X300 in identical locations, both antennas tested exactly the same with the

 waveforms appearing the same on each antenna.
-However,
+However, during this test, I

-during this test, I placed the antennas on the stacking boom spaced 48"
+placed the antennas on the stacking boom spaced 48" apart and ran a test on

-test on each antenna separately.
+each antenna separately.
 I was surprised to see the difference in reception I

 got from just a four foot change in lateral position.
 At first I thought it

-was because one antenna was shielding the other, so I removed the antenna
+was because one antenna was shielding the other, so I removed the antenna not

-reception, especially in multipath conditions!
+multipath conditions!

 - It is easy to see the level of multipath in the pictures above by the

 sharp notches and bumps in the waveform.
-A nice, clean
+A nice, clean signal should appear as

-signal should appear as a straight horizontal line.
-I have found that the flatter
+a straight horizontal line.
+I have found that the flatter this line gets, the

-this line gets, the higher the signal number gets on the Dish6000 and the better the channel
+higher the signal number gets on the Dish6000 and the better the channel stays

-notches in the signal.
+in the signal.

 - Horizontal stacking decreases the vertical beamwidth, this makes the